-Following a confirmed diagnosis of traumatic pneumothorax and eligibility assessment, eligible patients will undergo a capacity assessment from a suitably trained clinical staff member (all senior ED clinicians and research nurses have training in capacity assessment).
-If at this point the patient has capacity, they will be approached in the ED for their consent to take part in the study;

-see Figure 3, 'Pathway A'.
+Following a confirmed diagnosis of traumatic pneumothorax and eligibility assessment, eligible patients will have their capacity assessed by a suitably trained clinical staff member (all senior ED clinicians and research nurses have training in capacity assessment).
+If at this point the patient has capacity, they will be approached in the ED for their consent to take part in the study; see Figure 3, 'Pathway A'.
+Of note, only patients with capacity will be enrolled in Scotland.
 Further details about the provision of information about the trial are presented separately in section 7.4.

-Where, upon the initial capacity assessment, patients are judged to be unable to provide informed consent for themselves at the time a decision or action needs to be taken (under some circumstances, loss of capacity may be due to stress or pain related to their traumatic injuries), then patients will be automatically enrolled in the study and approached after randomisation via 'Pathway B', see Figure 3).
-The decision to automatically enrol an incapacitated eligible patient will be made by two doctors (one independent of the trial) who will consider any known preferences of the patient regarding participation in the study; if relatives are present their views will be considered.
+Where, upon the initial capacity assessment, patients are judged to be unable to provide informed consent for themselves at the time a decision or action needs to be taken (under some circumstances, loss of capacity may be due to stress or pain related to their traumatic injuries), then patients will be automatically enrolled in the study in England, Wales and Northern Ireland (not applicable in Scotland) and approached after randomisation via 'Pathway B', see Figure 3.
+The decision to automatically enrol an incapacitated eligible patient will be made by two healthcare professionals (at least one of whom is independent of the trial) who will consider any known preferences of the patient regarding participation in the study; if relatives are present their views will be considered.
+Eligibility is required to be confirmed by a member of the team who has been delegated this role and is trained in the trial.
 The deferred consent model is based upon the HRA guidance on research of this type in the emergency setting.
 The HRA guidance (20) states that in England and Wales, the law allows adults not able to consent for themselves to be recruited into other intrusive research (i.e. research other than Clinical Trials of Investigational Medicinal Products) without prior advice from a consultee, in emergency situations if: